Ajay Devgn: Career fluctuations and critical acclaim (2000–2009)

 In 2003, Devgn starred in Ram Gopal Verma's horror film Bhoot, opposite Urmila Matondkar.
-The film was appreciated critically and performed well at the box office.
-He then starred in the action thriller Qayamat: City Under Threat with the actress debutante, Neha Dhupia.
-The film was a commercial success.
+The film was appreciated critically and emerged a hit at the box office.
+He then starred in the action thriller Qayamat: City Under Threat with the debutante actress, Neha Dhupia, which proved to be an average fare.
 Devgn next performed in Milan Luthria's romantic film Chori Chori, opposite Rani Mukherji and Sonali Bendre.
 This film did not succeed at the box office.
 Devgn's next release of the year was Prakash Jha's Gangaajal.
-The film was set in the time of the blinding incident in Bhagalpur, Bihar.
+The film was set in the time of the 1980 Bhagalpur blindings in Bihar.
 Rediff.com said, "Ajay Devgan pulls up an ace with a part tailormade to reinforce his seething-under-the-surface angry hero image.
 To his credit (and the director's), he brings style and grace to a largely stereotypical, righteous protagonist.
 To a great extent, his presence covers up the film's patchiness in the second half."
-Devgn was nominated for the Filmfare Best Actor Award for this performance.
-He then worked in Rohit Shetty's directional debut Zameen and J. P. Dutta's war film LOC Kargil.
+Devgn received his fifth nomination for the Filmfare Award for Best Actor for his performance in the film.
+He concluded the year with Rohit Shetty's directorial debut, the actioner Zameen and J. P. Dutta's war film LOC Kargil about the Kargil War.

 In 2004, Devgn was cast with Amitabh Bachchan, Aishwarya Rai and Akshay Kumar in Rajkumar Santoshi's action thriller Khakee.
 The film was released on 23 January 2004.
 It received positive reviews and became one of the highest-grossing films of 2004.
 In Khakee, Devgn once again played a villain.
 His performance as a police officer turned murderer was well received by critics.
 Taran Adarsh said: "Ajay Devgan adds yet another feather in his cap with a performance that could've been played only by a master performer.
 His confrontations with Amitabh Bachchan are exemplary."
-Later in 2004, Devgn appeared in Indra Kumar's Masti: Sanam Teri Kasam.
-He also starred in Yuva.

-Devgn next collaborated with Rituparno Ghosh in the relationship drama Raincoat, with Aishwaraya Rai.
+He received his second nomination for the Filmfare Award for Best Villain for his performance in the film.
+Devgn then appeared in Indra Kumar's highly successful sex comedy Masti and Mani Ratnam's critically acclaimed political action film Yuva.
+He next collaborated with Rituparno Ghosh in the relationship drama Raincoat, with Aishwaraya Rai.
 The film is an adaptation of O. Henry's The Gift of the Magi.
 Raincoat met with wide critical acclaim and won the National Film Award for Best Feature Film in Hindi.
 Devgn was praised for his performance.
 Rediff said: "Hesitation, desperation, humiliation – Ajay Devgn conveys them eloquently.
 His Manoj is no cool dude, but just another lower middle-class guy in misery, with whom none would like to switch place.
 He particularly stands out in the scenes where he cries in the bathroom, or begs Neeru not to marry someone else."
-In 2004, Devgn was also seen in a cameo appearance in Taarzan: The Wonder Car.